 I was asked by a journalist recently about the average settlement offers in mediation.
 And while his search for understanding is laudable, the question itself is misguided.

 Mediation, a form of alternative dispute resolution, is best defined as a facilitated negotiation.
 At its core, it is a voluntary process that relies on the skilled intervention of a neutral third party or mediator.
-The mediator’s job is to help disputants understand the other’s perspective, position, and interests in a dispute and effectively communicate settlement offers between them to reach a final agreement.
+The mediator’s job is to help disputants understand the other party’s perspective, position, and underlying interests in a dispute and effectively communicate settlement offers between them to reach a final agreement.
 Unlike a judge or an arbitrator, the mediator is not a decision-maker but a neutral third party who assists the parties in arriving at their own decision for settling a dispute.

 Growth in Mediation for Settling Commercial Disputes